 With individual health insurance, employees pick the plan that best fits their needs, including the doctor, keep the plan for as long as they want, and save money.

 With a reimbursement program, the nonprofit has a flexible, affordable health benefits program that helps recruit and retain the best employees.

 What questions do you have about nonprofit health insurance or about individual health insurance reimbursement?
-Download this complimentary guide or leave a comment below.
+Leave a comment below.

 Editor's Note: This post has been updated with the most current health insurance information.
 The article was originally published in April of 2013.